mcaserta/time-series-concurrency-example/README.md

-# Java concurrency with time series data and ComposableFuture example
+# Time Series Data and ComposableFuture example in Java

 This is an example for a blog post I'm writing.